meejah/carml/doc/index.rst

 .. note:: This code is intended as utilities mostly to help developers
           and Tor experts interact with their systems.
-Nobody has audited it for anonymitiy leaks (or worse).
+Nobody has audited it for anonymity leaks (or worse).
 Use at your own risk.